DecSP/Problem-Randomizer/README.md

 <!-- ![GitHub top language](https://img.shields.io/github/languages/top/DecSP/Problem-Randomizer) -->

 ## How it works:
-  - Choose platform (Codeforces or AtCoder).
+  - Choose site (Codeforces or AtCoder).
   - Specify the range of difficulty (between 800 and 3500).
   - Click on "Randomize" to start selecting suitable coding problem.
   - *Optional*: